 f. records of top management’s periodic review of compliance with chain-of-custody requirements.

-5.4.2 The organization shall maintain the records for a minimum period of three years unless stated otherwise by law.
+8.4.2 The certified organization shall maintain the records for a minimum period of three years unless stated otherwise by law.

-5.5 Resource Management
+8.5 Resource Management